Evasilog/AnimalPedia/README.md

 The purpose of the application is to inform users about the animals of the planet through an interactive environment.
 Users can be young and old who want to explore the animal kingdom.
 The application could be used for educational purposes and students can learn with the help of technology.

 # Application functionality
-Our application is divided into 4 main categories in which you find the user in the bottom navigation bar.<br>
+Our application is divided into 4 main categories in which you find the user in the bottom navigation bar.
-Home - Home with the five main categories of animals, where one of these uses is selected discovers its animals.<br>
+- Home - Home with the five main categories of animals, where one of these uses is selected discovers its animals.
-Search - An animal search page.<br>
+- Search - An animal search page.
-Favorites - Animal page saved as user's favorites.<br>
+- Favorites - Animal page saved as user's favorites.
-Map - Page with a map that a continent selects the user to discover its animals.<br>
+- Map - Page with a map that a continent selects the user to discover its animals.<br>
 <img src="https://user-images.githubusercontent.com/56198786/129361414-73592aef-ed4f-4909-9699-686110cf31fc.png" width="500">

 Screenshots of the four main screens:<br>